patroni/patroni/docs/patroni_configuration.rst

 ``--ignore-listen-port | -i``
     Optional flag to ignore bind failures for ``listen`` ports that are already in use when validating the ``configfile``.

+``--print | -p``
+    Optional flag to print out local configuration (including environment configuration overrides) after it has been successfully validated.